AnWiercze/NanopoReaTA/README.md

 When the application is started, the welcome page is shown and contains a **Start NanopoReaTA** button as well as the [NanopoReaTA](#nanoporeata---nanopore-real-time-analysis-pipeline) manual.

 ### Metadata Creator
 After pushing the **Start NanopoReaTA** button the user is linked to a metadata creator page.
-The user should enter the samples, conditions and replicates of the running sequencing experiment and is then able to download a metadata file, which is mandatory to run the application.
-If samples are barcoded the samples must be named after their barcodes (barcode01-barcode96).
-Once the metadata is downloaded it can be locally renamed and moved.
-By clicking the blu arrow on the bottom right of the page the configuration of the real-time processing can be initiated.
+If the user already created his or her own metadata file, he or her can skip this step and provide the path to the file in the configuation page.
+If not, the user should enter the samples, conditions and replicates of the running sequencing experiment and must then download the self-created metadata file.
+Please be aware of the format described below (tab-separated).
+If samples are barcoded the samples must be named after their barcodes (barcode01-barcode96) - meaning the folder names that MinKNOW automatically creates must match.
+Once the self-created metadata is downloaded it can be locally renamed and moved.
+By clicking the blue arrow on the bottom right of the page the configuration of the processing can be initiated.

 #### Example metadata file